-The Oregon Department of Transportation is kicking off a new planning effort for the Oregon Coast Bike Route.
-With the changes in bicycle infrastructure standards, and the growth of bike tourism destinations and travel options both nationally and along U.S. 101, ODOT believes that the time is right to do this work.
+In 2018 we kicked off a planning effort for the Oregon Coast Bike Route (OCBR).
+With the changes in bicycle infrastructure standards, and the growth of bike tourism destinations and travel options both nationally and along U.S. 101, this was a much needed effort.

 Cost and Funding

 To be Determined